perry/sass-font-face/README.md

 ## Using Sass's `@extend` directive

-As you may have noticed, the mixin also outputs classes with properties below each `@font-face` declaration.
+As you may have noticed, the mixin also outputs [placeholder classes](http://sass-lang.com/docs/yardoc/Sass/Selector/Placeholder.html) with properties below each `@font-face` declaration.

 This is so we can use [Sass's `@extend` directive](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#extend), which keeps the compiled CSS as well as the Sass DRY.